course-dprep/team-project-no-vs-code-team-03/README.md

 The first step in the analysis plan is data exploration.
-This step involves computing summary statistics and visualizations, to obtain an idea about the structure of our dataset.
-Post this,data preparation is started.
+This step involves computing summary statistics and visualizations, to obtain an idea about the structure of the dataset.Post this,data preparation is done.
-The missing observations are handled, new variables are engineered wherever necessary, this ensures that, the dataset is ready for analysis.
+The missing observations are imputed or dropped, new variables are engineered wherever necessary, this ensures that, the dataset is ready for analysis.
-Due to high multicollineraity between the  two independent variables total years the series was aired and total episodes the series has, two linear regression models are devised.
+Due to low correlation between the  two independent variables total years the series airs and total episodes the series has, a multiple linear regression model is devised.
-Model 1 with total years as the independent variable and model 2 with total episodes as the independent variable.
-The average rating received by the series is the independent variable upon which the regression is performed.The number of votes is used as a proxy for popularity of the TV series and is used as the control variable.
+The average rating received by the series is the dependent variable upon which the regression is performed.The The number of votes is used as a proxy for popularity of the TV series and is used as the control variable.
 The assumptions of linear regression are tested and results are documented.
 The key findings from the regression are summarized in the conclusion.